luord/luord.github.io/content/Engineering/domain.md

 Again, this is perfectly fine; I currently work in projects whose code looks like this (with a billion more fields and methods, of course), and there aren't problems, usually.

-The thing is, while this code can trivially be discused among engineers; it can't be discussed by or with users.
+The thing is while this code can trivially be discused among engineers, it can't be discussed by or with users.
 By this point, both groups are essentially speaking different languages: The users talk about whatever Foo is, how the "jon" group performed this week, when the "baz" could change, etc.;
 the engineers, conversely, are talking about fields, properties, tables, migrations, etc.